roguewatt/via-framework/README.md

 Sample As-of Time is the information-state anchor of a forecasting sample.

-For the input side of the sample, it defines the information boundary: every input record used by the sample must have been issued by that time.
+For the input side of the sample, it defines the information boundary: every input record used by the sample must have become available by that time.

 $$
 \text{Input Issue Time} \leq \text{Sample As-of Time}